Reproductive coevolution in Ficus: Pollinator sharing

 Mutualism between figs and their wasps is not always strictly one on one: in Neotropical monoecious Ficus (among a few examples with the genus Ficus alone), different plant species may share the same species of pollinator wasp, and in a number of Ficus species, a few species of wasps are able to pollinate the figs (to various degrees) of a single fig species.

 Clearly, sharing of pollinators could allow interspecific hybrids to occur more easily, which would threaten the integrity of specific species of both plant or wasp, or allow new species to develop from the hybrids.
-Hybridization does not appear to have played a major role in the evolution of fig and pollinator lineages, based on a maximum likelihood test on 1991 dat.
+Hybridization does not appear to have played a major role in the evolution of fig and pollinator lineages, based on a maximum likelihood test on 1991 data.
 In Panama, pollinator and host sharing have led to hybridization in figs, but not in their wasps.

 Sharing of pollinators has implications for the evolutionary history of the fig-wasp mutualism, because this means specific wasps may have switched hosts, perhaps to new fig species rather unrelated to the original host species -this, along with possible hybridization, can thus mean that the phylogenies of the figs and their wasp pollinators do not strictly correspond one to one.
 Due to this shifting of hosts, wasp species which share the same fig species as hosts may not be sister species, but quite unrelated.
 The process whereby pollinating wasps switch fig host species, known as a host switch, has been identified as an important process in leading to coevolutionary patterns in a community of strangler figs and pollinating wasps in Panama.

 Another possibility is the evolution of cheating.
 Where a single fig species is able to use multiple wasp species to pollinate itself, and some wasp species may be better at this than others, a certain wasp species may not need to end up evolving to become a better pollinator, as opposed to simply using the fig as a brood chamber.
 Wasp species which share the same fig species compete for resources.
 Where wasp species may visit numerous hosts, if one fig species evolves to be a better host, the wasp may shift hosts, rendering its other shared fig hosts incidentally visited, and thus improperly pollinated, and the wasp a 'cheat' when it visits them.